jaswanthkasani/LearningBlog/_posts/2023-02-15-week_three.md

   When we declare any object of type Grade, it can take either A or B or C or D.
  <code> Grade g = Grade.C; // which means we are assigning C to object g. </code>

   We can add constructors, instance variables and Methods in an Enum.
 Constructors in an Enum are private so we cannot call them directly.
 It is a good practice to use basic methods but not a good practice to add both constructors and methods.
 The methods inside java.lang.enum class are Values(), Ordinal(), toString() and ValueOf().
 You can check [different methods of java](https://www.programiz.com/java-programming/enums) Enum class here.
 Here is a simple [program](https://github.com/jaswanthkasani/LearningBlog/blob/main/program/enum.java) on Enum.
+This has been my preperation this week so far and I will update my blog with  coming week's preperation.